Herniated disc, its causes, symptoms and treatment – PELD

 - Numbness around the genitals and anus or lower limbs

-11. How should one choose a facility for PELD?
+11. How to choose a facility for PELD?

 Among the several factors while choosing an appropriate facility for undergoing PELD procedure, the experience and expertise of the treating surgeon are of paramount importance.
 Spine surgery can be carried out by Orthopaedic Surgeons or Neurosurgeons who are adequately trained in the same.
 In terms of infrastructure, a state-of-the-art operation theatre should include facilities for endoscopic navigation and visualization.
 Appropriate support services for preoperative and postoperative care including rehabilitation should be considered as well.
 Some factors that may be considered to assess the expertise of the treating surgeon include: